tomcam/vuepress.github.io/cheatsheet.md

 > md %HOMEDRIVE%%HOMEPATH%\mybook\assets\css
 ```

-## Create the home page
+## Change to the project directory

-The home page of a site using the default VuePress theme is kind of a splash screen, more for
+Now move to the root directory of the VuePress project so you can
-showing off a site than for reference.
-So give it a nice bold image.
+start creating Markdown files.

 * Change to the project root directory (MacOS):